IgniteUI/igniteui-docfx/en/components/grid.md

 ### Column Pinning

-**Column Pinning** is available through **igx-grid** API.
-Each column may be pinned as long as the pinned area does not become wider than the grid itself.
-Pinning is controlled through the `pinned` input.
-Pinned columns are always rendered at the left side and do not participate in the horizontal scrolling of the unpinned ones.
+**Column Pinning** is available through the **igx-grid** API.
+Each column can be pinned as long as the pinned area does not become wider than the grid itself.
+Column pinning is controlled through the `pinned` input of the `igx-column`.
+Pinned columns are always rendered on the left side of the grid and stay fixed through horizontal scrolling of the unpinned columns in the grid body.

 ```html
 <igx-grid #grid1 [data]="data | async" [width]="700px" [autoGenerate]="false" [paging]="true" [perPage]="6" (onColumnInit)="initColumns($event)"